SAM101013/TrippinTravel/README.md

 This stylesheet contains all the styles, fonts and colors used creating this website.

-Images All images used making this website are free to use and sourced via unsplash which means no copyright issues will occur.
+Images All images used making this website are free to use and sourced via unsplash which means no copyright issues should occur.

-To run the website To run the website, you will need to have a web server installed.
+To run the website, you will need to have a web server installed.
 Once you have a web server installed, you can upload the files to the web server.
 Then, you can open the website in a web browser.

 Author This website was created by S C W; my first web build project with CodeNation 2023